thatsn0tmysite/livefect/README.md

 ## TODOs and possible new features
+   - Rewrite code to be less messy
+   - Find PLT/GOT entries of in-memory/loaded modules, overwrite address (this should be possible on RELRO binaries if the library is loaded at runtime)
    - See if feasable/useful allow reading ROP gadget addresses from file, file format could be something like that:
    ```
    0x123456 // write first gadget here